Calibre can authenticate to your site before a test starts.

 There are three methods of authentication available:

-Test profiles are the most straight-forward way of handling authentication.
-Authentication is generally achieved by setting cookies or custom headers on some, or all of the test profiles configured for a site.
+Test Profiles are the most straightforward way of handling authentication.
+You can authenticate by setting cookies or custom headers on some, or all of the Test Profiles configured for a site.

 HTTP Basic Authentication is most often used for staging sites or pages that are temporarily behind authentication.

-Our friendly support staff have helped hundreds of companies authenticate their sites with Calibre.
-If none of the options above quite work for your environment, please contact support for further assistance.
+If none of the above options quite work with your environment, reach out to our technical support team for further assistance.